-My son died of Aids: MandelaBy disclosing that his son Makgatho died due to Aids-related factors, he has shown the way to South Africans struggling to break the stigma that still surrounds the disease in the country.
+My son died of Aids: MandelaBy disclosing that his son Makgatho had died due to Aids-related factors, Nelson Mandela showed the way to South Africans struggling to break the stigma that still surrounded the disease in the country.
 Makgatho Lewanika Mandela died on 6 January 2005, aged 54.
 He was Nelson Mandela's last surviving son; younger son Thembekile died in 1969 while Mandela was imprisoned on Robben Island.
 Mandela called for publicity to be given to HIV/Aids, saying that this was the only way for the disease to be recognised as a "normal illness, like TB, like cancer".
 He made the statement at a press conference held on the afternoon of his son's death, surrounded by members of his family.
 Mandela had spent the last months by his son's bedside after he had been admitted to Linksfield Park Clinic in November 2004.
 Speculation about the cause of Makgatho's illness was raised after his wife Zondi died of pnuemonia in 2003.
 Makgatho Lewanika Mandela was a son from Mandela's first marriage, to Evelyn Mase.
 He was a lawyer in the healthcare industry.
 He leaves behind four sons, Mandla, Ndaba, Mbuso and Andile.